4nh51rk/blog/data/blog/supabase-relationships.md

     if (error) console.log("error", error);
   };
 ```

-In the query above, we're selecting `Posts` `id` and `conent` columns and fetching all `Tags` related to that post.
-The above query can also be inversed, so we fetch all `tags` and all `posts` related to a tag.
+Again, the above query can be inversed to fetch all `tags` and `posts` related to each tag.